-On the 15th of April 2019, the famous cathedral Notre Dame in Paris, France, caught fire.
-The aftermath of the event and the conversations that have arisen since then can be used as a case study for how this world values, prioritises and discusses news.
-Looking back at this week, I want to recall the digital discourses around the fire and demonstrate how a closer look at them shows the state of our current social, economic and political situation.
+On the 15th of April 2019, the famous cathedral Notre Dame in Paris caught fire.
+I want to recall the digital discourses around the fire and demonstrate how a closer look at them shows the state of our current social, economic and political situation.

 At 6:20 p.m. local time on Monday, 15th of April 2019, a fire alarm went off in Notre Dame.
-Security guards evacuated the cathedral, however there was no sign of a fire yet.
-20 minutes later you could see the first flames coming out of the cathedral and, with these flames, the news started spreading.
-Luckily, no human beings were harmed and after nine hours of what seemed to be the entire western atmosphere holding its breath, the French police finally announced that the flames had been extinguished.
+With the flames, the news started spreading.
+After nine hours of what seemed to be the entire western atmosphere holding its breath, the fire had been extinguished.

 I woke up to my Facebook feed full of people sharing their thoughts about this tragedy.
 I scrolled past countless “my heart is broken” and “this is so sad, I am in tears” statuses and was spammed by hundreds of videos showing the Notre Dame on fire.